Young black kids growing up in the Bronx who don't even know what the word computer is.

 Who would celebrate and want to protest with those folks?

-Certainly not any sane individual that I know, and these folks uh apparently are either not sane or not uh uh not acting sane.
+And these folks apparently are either not sane or not acting sane.

-You have the UCLA Chancellor announcing an investigation into an attack on an anti-Israel encampment.
+You have the UCLA chancellor announcing an investigation into an attack on an anti-Israel encampment.

-I mean, these are people that are taking over the schools, and and that's where their priorities are.
+I mean, these are people that are taking over the schools, and that's where their priorities are.

-Can you believe that's allowed then Columbia canceling their 2024 commencement sir ceremony.
+Then Columbia canceling their 2024 commencement ceremony.

-You have Muriel Bowser, the mayor rebuffing a plea from GW University asking for help from their president with a potentially dangerous pro-Palestinian encampment there.
+I'm sure you probably saw what happened at the University of Michigan this weekend, where the inmates were running the asylum there in D.C.
+You have Muriel Bowser, the mayor, rebuffing a plea from GW University, asking for help from their president with a potentially dangerous pro-Palestinian encampment there.

-Uh and and I can go on and on.
+And I can go on and on.

 Sounds like he's supporting insurrection based on Democrats' definition.